pyreflos/RasPi-Rattle/Install_Guide.md

 ###Initial Setup

-Grab all you hardware and plug it together, (EXCEPT the wifi dongle).
-Don't forget a keyboard, mouse, and monitor for the initial setup.
+Grab your hardware and plug it all together, EXCEPT the wifi dongle.
+(Don't forget a keyboard, mouse, and monitor for the initial setup.)

 Grab a fresh SD Card and install NOOBS (https://www.raspberrypi.org/help/noobs-setup/)